CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise1.md

    ![The Execute button is highlighted in the SSMS toolbar.](media/1.12.png "SSMS Toolbar")

-1. The output will look like below
+1. The output will look like below.

    ![The Execute button is highlighted in the SSMS toolbar.](media/1.175.png "SSMS Toolbar")

-1. You have successfully enabled the CLR on the legacy server, now click on the Next button present in the bottom-right corner of this lab guide.
+1. You have successfully enabled the CLR on the legacy server, now click on the Next button in the bottom-right corner of this lab guide.

 ## Summary